• Skip to primary navigation

 Baking powder – For leavening, you’ll need one teaspoon of baking powder.
 Make sure your baking powder is fresh!

-Salt – Just 1/4 teaspoon is added to enhance the flavour of the other ingredients.
+Salt – Just 1/4 teaspoon is added to enhance the flavor of the other ingredients.
 The subtle hint of salt just pairs so well with the sweet vanilla.
 I used fine sea salt, but you can also use kosher salt or even table salt.

 What is the difference between almond flour and almond meal?